AndyDentFree/skiasharpening/SkiaImageDraw/README.md

 A little testbed for SkiaSharp particularly to explore the issue of embedding images and drawing them.

-Created with VSMac as a "Blank Forms project" with non-XAML UI
+Created with VSMac as a "Blank Forms project" with non-XAML UI, later updated to .netstandard2.1

 ## More Info
 It has to use platform-specific calls to get the resources loaded.